MedKGent: A Large Language Model Agent Framework for Constructing Temporally Evolving Medical Knowledge Graph: Methods

 To assess the reliability of automatic evaluation, we compared LLM-based assessments with human annotations on a shared evaluation subset, treating human judgments as ground truth.
 The precision, recall, and $F_1$-score of the automatic evaluations were computed as:

 where TP, FP, and FN represent true positives, false positives, and false negatives, respectively.
-To further quantify inter-rater agreement, we calculated Cohen's Kappa coefficient \cite{mchugh2012interrater} for each pair of evaluators, including both LLMs and human annotators, resulting in 10 pairwise comparisons across the five raters.
+To further quantify inter-rater agreement, we calculated Cohen's kappa coefficient \cite{mchugh2012interrater} for each pair of evaluators, including both LLMs and human annotators, resulting in six pairwise comparisons across the four raters.
 The Kappa coefficient was computed as:

 where $p_0$ represents the observed agreement and $p_e$ denotes the expected agreement by chance.
 This analysis provides a quantitative measure of rating consistency across evaluators.